 When we say our Canadian Made products are handcrafted and quality made, it isn’t marketing fluff – we truly mean it.
 Although many glove manufacturers have moved more towards automated processes to make gloves, there is a large potential for errors that machines can’t detect.
 As a result, these manufacturers can run into a higher defect rate, which can lead to a greater number of defective gloves going out the door.
-In our factory, we pride ourselves on having skilled workers (many who’ve been with us for many years!) making the gloves you’ve been trusting for 103 years.
+In our factory, we pride ourselves on having skilled workers (many who’ve been with us for many years!) making the gloves you’ve been trusting for over 100 years.

 Here at Watson Gloves, we stand by providing quality hand protection.
 And in the factory, the immense pride and love in the work they do shows in the quality craftsmanship seen in our finished products.
 Handcrafted.
 Quality made.
 Since 1918.